How can we contact you?

 Tell your healthcare provider about all of the medicines you're taking.
 HETLIOZ® should not be taken in combination with fluvoxamine or rifampin.

-This information does not take the place of talking with your doctor for medical advice about your condition or treatment.
+This information does not take the place of talking with your healthcare provider for medical advice about your condition or treatment.

 Download an accessible PDF or listen to the full US Prescribing Information.
 You can also hear the full US Prescribing Information by calling 1-844-HETLIOZ (1-844-438-5469).